 Buying HawaiianMiles

 Need some extra miles in your HawaiianMiles account?
-Beyond the options above, the fastest way to top up is to simply purchase HawaiianMiles.
+Beyond the options above, the fastest way to top up is to purchase HawaiianMiles outright.

-Hawaiian Airlines sells miles in increments of 500, up to a maximum purchase of 30,000 miles.
+Hawaiian Airlines sells miles in increments of 1,000 at the lower end, and then in increments of 5,000 at the higher end.
+You can buy up to 100,000 miles – or more, when there’s a promotion running.
+(For instance, at the time of writing, you can buy 100,000 miles with 50,000 bonus miles on top).
 But just note, you’ll only be able to buy HawaiianMiles if you have previously earned miles from another source.
 For instance, by taking a flight or making a transfer from Marriott Bonvoy.

 You can still buy miles when your account has a nil balance – you’ll just need to have earned miles previously.
-The price gets marginally cheaper when purchasing in higher quantities, but not by much.
-Here’s a look at what you could expect to pay, based on pricing current in March 2023.
+The base price per mile generally remains the same regardless of the quantity purchased.
+However, during promotional periods, the bonus may become more generous when purchasing more miles in a single transaction.
+Here’s a look at what you could expect to pay, based on pricing current in April 2025.

-Given the high cost and the 30,000-mile cap, there isn’t much opportunity to buy miles in bulk to save on premium travel.
-Especially so given that a one-way Economy flight from Sydney to Honolulu starts at 40,000 HawaiianMiles for most members.
+For context, a one-way Economy flight from Sydney to Honolulu starts at 40,000 HawaiianMiles for most members.
+That’d end up costing US$2,241.80 to buy 80,000 miles for a return trip, which may not present good value.
 Buying miles may instead be handy if you’re just a little short of the miles needed to book a specific flight.
+Or, during a promotion period when the value improves.

-For instance, you might already have 32,000 miles in your account.
-Buy just 3,000 miles more (AU$135.71), and you may have enough to get you from Australia to Honolulu.
-You’d just have to pay the taxes and fees on the ticket, which are also circa $100, one-way.
+For instance, you might already have 70,000 miles in your account.
+Buy just 10,000 miles more (US$280.23), and you may have enough to get you from Australia to Honolulu.
+You’d just have to pay the taxes and fees on the ticket, which are also circa $200 round-trip.

 How do I use HawaiianMiles?